usnistgov/dval/README.md

 Docs of the latest version of the master branch are available here: https://nist.datadrivendiscovery.org/nist_eval_output_validation_scoring/

-Docs were built using sphinx and autodoc with the following commands in the `docs` directory
+Docs were built using sphinx and autodoc with the following commands at the root directory:

 ```
-sphinx-apidoc -f -o source/ ../dval
+sphinx-apidoc -o docs/api dval
-sphinx-build -b html source build
+sphinx-build -b html docs/ html_docs
 ```

-And the web docs can be loaded in `docs/build/index.html`
+And the web docs can be loaded in `docs/html_docs/index.html`

-# About
+## About

 **License**